Palo Alto Forecasts Annual Results Above Estimates On Robust Cybersecurity Demand

 8/19/2024 7:00:27 PM

+(MENAFN- Live Mint) (Updates shares in paragraph 2, adds background and details in paragraphs 4-6, 9-10)

-(MENAFN- Live Mint) (Reuters) -Palo Alto Networks forecast fiscal 2025 revenue and profit above Wall Street estimates on Monday, a sign of growing demand for its comprehensive cybersecurity products as digital threat landscape evolves.
+Aug 19 (Reuters) - Palo Alto Networks forecast fiscal 2025 revenue and profit above Wall Street estimates on Monday, a sign of growing demand for its comprehensive cybersecurity products as digital threat landscape evolves.

 Shares of Santa Clara, California-based Palo Alto Networks rose about 4% in extended trading, as the company also announced an additional $500 million for share repurchases.